 5. Use a neutral color scheme for a modern technology white paper design

 Say you want to create a white paper to introduce new technology or explain tech-based solutions to problems.
-A white paper design with a sleek, modern and minimalistic design will likely appeal to techie people.
+A white paper design with a sleek, modern and minimalistic design will likely appeal to tech professionals or senior executives.

 Pick a neutral background color like white or light grey.
 Then, pick visuals with similarly sleek color schemes.
 Tech white paper examples like this use a cool and muted grey palette:

-But a great way to add some visual appeal to your white paper layout is to pick an accent color that you can use to make parts of your page pop.
+Picking a contrasting background to the font color is another great way to add some visual appeal to your white paper.
 For example, this content marketing white paper template contrasts two cool corporate blue accents:

 Learning how to write a white paper that speaks to your readers is important.
 For example, when selecting images for your white paper, keep an eye out for people who resemble your target audience.